cloudmesh/classes/docs/source/assignments.rst

 	   vi/vim which are available for all operating systems.
 When using python we assume you use pip.
 Please read up on it.

- 	.. note:: The follwoing will be changed.
+ 	.. note:: The following will be changed.
 		  Submit results to show your software is set up and running.
 		  Solve task following instructions in chapters one and four of http://openedx.scholargrid.org/c4x/SoIC/INFO590/asset/hw4-bdaafall2015.pdf